PacificBiosciences/apps-scripts/RepeatAnalysisTools/README.md

 *Coming soon*

 # Additional Stand-alone Tools
-The followinf are provided as convenience tools
+The following are provided as convenience tools

 ## NoAmpRestrictionDiagnostics.py
 This tool can be used to help diagnose issues in the background-reducing digest.
 See example [restriction_enzymes.tsv](resources/restriction_enzymes.tsv) in `resources` folder.
-Note that eznymes with degenerate cutsites are listed multiple times.
+Note that enzymes with degenerate cutsites are listed multiple times.
 ### Dependencies
  - [numpy](http://www.numpy.org/)
  - [pandas](https://pandas.pydata.org/)